 Clean the radishes by scrubbing with a brush and/or scratching off the impurities with a small knife.
 Peel the skin only if necessary.
 The skin is packed with nutrients.
 Cut each radish crosswise into about 2-inch logs.
 Then cut each log into 1/2-inch thick pieces and then each piece into 1/2-inch thick sticks, placing in a large bowl.

 Sprinkle the salt and sugar over the radishes and toss well to coat evenly.
 Let sit for about 30 – 40 minutes until the radish sticks have softened and released some liquid.
 Drain, saving the liquid to add to the brine later.
 Do NOT rinse.

-simmer over low heat, stirring occasionally, until the mixture thickens into a thin paste.
+Whisk together the glutinous rice powder and 1 cup of water, and simmer over low heat, stirring occasionally, until the mixture thickens into a thin paste.
 Set aside to cool.

 Place the pear (or apple), garlic, ginger and optional onion in the blender.
 Add 1/2 cup water.
 Puree it as fine as possible.
 Run it through a fine strainer to remove any leftover solids, if desired.

 To make the brine, add 9 cups of water to the reserved liquid from salting the radish.
 Stir in the salt, aromatic vegetable puree, and glutinous rice paste.
 Stir well to dissolve the salt.
 (Start with a smaller amount of salt, taste after stirring before adding more salt.)